ypranay/org.civicrm.civirebux/README.md

 **CiviREBUX** is a drag-n-drop report builder interface for making CiviCRM-style reports.
 It supports multiple data transformation functionalities like pivoting, filtering, sorting and can render the results both in a tabular format as well as graphically in real-time.
 It can be referred to as a spreadsheet software running seamlessly on your browser.

-*Currently supports CiviCRM Contribution and Membership data only.*
+*Currently supports CiviCRM Contribution and Membership data only.
+Developed and Tested for CiviCRM 4.7!*

 Installation
 ------